fallenner/nginx-file-server/README.md

 - Note

-    file-server base on nginx, the deafult port is *8090*.   check the nginx whether has been installed  before install file-server. if has been installed, suggest uninstall the old nginx.
+    file-server base on nginx, the deafult port is <b>8090</b>.  check the nginx whether has been installed  before install file-server. if has been installed, suggest uninstall the old nginx. the fileServer Only Support in <b>Linux</b>.
+Only the CentOS 7 can install by execute upload.sh.
 ### Document
 ---
 - FrontEnd